On Fitting Life into Work, Instead of Vice-Versa

 • Abandoned shopping carts full of groceries because I got called in mid-shop

-• Canceled a long-awaited vacation with my late husband because my unit had several nurses quit all at once
+• Canceled a long-awaited vacation with my husband because my unit had several nurses quit all at once

 • Had to work while my dad was on home hospice and literally dying in my dining room because I couldn’t get a nurse to cover my work shift